uBizzy/koseven/system/guide/ko7/install.md

 ![Install Page](install.png "Example of install page")

 Once your install page reports that your environment is set up correctly you need to either rename or delete `install.php`.
-KO7 is now installed and you should see the output of the welcome controller:
+Koseven is now installed and you should see the output of the welcome controller:

 ![Welcome Page](welcome.png "Example of welcome page")

-## Installing KO7 From GitHub
+## Installing Koseven From GitHub

-The [source code](https://github.com/koseven/koseven) for KO7 is hosted with [GitHub](http://github.com).
-To install KO7 using the github source code first you need to install [git](http://git-scm.com/).
+The [source code](https://github.com/koseven/koseven) for Koseven is hosted with [GitHub](http://github.com).
+To install Koseven using the github source code first you need to install [git](http://git-scm.com/).
 Visit [http://help.github.com](http://help.github.com) for details on how to install git on your platform.

-Use the following command to install KO7 from GitHub:
+Use the following command to install Koseven from GitHub:
 ~~~
 git clone git@github.com:koseven/koseven.git .
 ~~~

 [!!]
-For more information on installing KO7 using git, see the [Working with Git](tutorials/git) tutorial.
+For more information on installing Koseven using git, see the [Working with Git](tutorials/git) tutorial.